dxrcy/everygarf/README.md

 # Disclaimer

 This project has no connection to *Garfield* or *Paws, Inc*.
-If you have any issues or concerns, please [create a GitHub issue](https://github.com/darccyy/everygarf/issues/new).
+If you have any issues or concerns, please [open a GitHub issue](https://github.com/darccyy/everygarf/issues/new).

 ---